SiruLee/sirulee.github.io/_posts/2024-05-02-Simulation-of-Hamiltonian.md

 <!-- markdownlint-capture -->
 <!-- markdownlint-disable -->
-> How did the expansion goes?
+> How did the expansion work
 {: .prompt-info }
 <!-- markdownlint-restore -->